JuexingWang/JuexingWang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a third-year PhD student at the CSE department, Michigan State University.
+I am a third-year PhD student in the CSE department at Michigan State University, working under the supervision of Prof.Tianxing Li.
+I received my B.S. degree from Wuhan University and my Master's degree from Worcester Polytech Institute(ECE) and the University of Massachusetts Amherst(CS), where I focused on mmWave sensing with Professor Jie Xiong.

 **Research Interests:** Artificial Intelligence of Things, Wireless Sensing, Smart Agriculture, Mobile Health, Cybersecurity